jw0k/gwatch/README.md

 - `cmake .. -A Win32`
 - `cmake --build . --config Release`

-By default the binary will be linked against static run-time library (`/MT` option for MSVC)
+By default the binary will be linked against static run-time library (`/MT` option for MSVC).

 ## Compiling on Linux
 To compile on Linux you will need CMake 3.15 and a C compiler (e.g. GCC or Clang).
 Run: